-As Russia begins drafting young men, some fear ending up on Ukraine’s front lines
+As Russia drafts young men, some fear ending up on Ukraine’s front line

 Russians have good reason to doubt whether conscription will be carried out fairly, given the reluctance of some officials to adhere to rules about exemptions and deferments and the practice common among wealthier Russians of buying their way out of military service.

 An IT specialist who recently graduated from a Moscow university said in an interview that his local commission tried to pressure him into conscripted service last year.
-The young man, in his early twenties, had an official letter from his university confirming that he had defended his undergraduate thesis and had been given a sabbatical for two months before enrolling in graduate school.
+The young man, in his early 20s, had an official letter from his university confirming that he had defended his undergraduate thesis and had been given a sabbatical for two months before enrolling in graduate school.
 Russia routinely grants deferrals from military service until all studies are completed.

-“But what happens is that they tell you: ‘wipe your ass with this letter; tomorrow you are going to a military base,’” the student recalled.
+“But what happens is that they tell you, ‘Wipe your ass with this letter; tomorrow you are going to a military base,’” the student recalled.
 “The commissars try to put as much pressure on you as possible, refuse to take any deferment letters, and their only goal is to make you sign the draft notice.”

 The student eventually sued the enlistment office and won, much to his surprise.

 The draft is also riddled with corruption.
 Enlistment offices have networks of doctors, clerks and military officials who are willing to sell military service record cards, which allow men to avoid conscription, at a cost of up to several thousand dollars each.
-The ever-increasing cost of such record cards has prompted many parents to have two savings funds: one to pay for college and another to bribe the enlistment office.
+The ever-increasing cost of such cards has prompted many parents to have two savings funds: one to pay for college and another to bribe the enlistment office.

-Evading the draft is especially common in big cities like Moscow and St Petersburg but is more challenging for residents of less economically prosperous regions.
+Evading the draft is especially common in big cities like Moscow and St. Petersburg but is more challenging for residents of less-prosperous regions.

 At the same time, volunteering to serve as a contract soldier is one of the few options for young Russian men in need of a job with stable pay.
 Human rights groups have also reported that some conscripts were forced into contract service ahead of the invasion of Ukraine.

 “Overall, the problem with conscripts being forced to sign contracts is a systemic one and was there before the war started,” the lawyer said.
-The lawyer added, “This is all done so military bosses can draw good numbers in their recruitment reports.”
+“This is all done so military bosses can draw good numbers in their recruitment reports.”

-Many of requests for help received by the lawyer’s group are from professional soldiers and other contractors who are trying to avoid being sent to Ukraine.
+Many requests for help received by the lawyer’s group are from professional soldiers and other contractors who are trying to avoid being sent to Ukraine.